Fairuz-Ardion/Scope_Recon_Tools/README.md

   <img src="https://img.shields.io/badge/tools-20%2B-orange" alt="Tools">
 </p>

-## 📋 Overview
+## Overview

-**RECON v2.0** is a comprehensive, modular reconnaissance and vulnerability assessment framework designed for security professionals.
+**Scope** is a comprehensive, modular reconnaissance and vulnerability assessment framework designed for security professionals.
 It orchestrates 20+ security tools in a structured workflow, from subdomain discovery to detailed vulnerability reporting.

-> ⚠️ **IMPORTANT**: This tool is for educational purposes and authorized testing only.
+> **IMPORTANT**: This tool is for authorized testing only.
 Only use on targets you have explicit written permission to test.

-## ✨ Features
+## Features

 - **Modular Architecture** — Run individual modules or full pipeline
 - **Parallel Execution** — Job queue system with configurable concurrency